zoome0215/predictBO/README.md

 (note that the linear extrapolation is taken for missing data points).

 ## Making AI
+Go to tensorflow folder,
+and run `makeAI-tf.py`. make sure to turn `cont_learn` to `= False` at line `23` if you are running it for the first time.

+Once `saved!` is displayed on a terminal (the command window), run `backtest.py` and see how it goes. tweak `checkQ` to be `= True` to see how Q-values changes over transactions as a graph.

+you need to have this trained at least 100,000 times to see a good progress (still not enough, I think).

+Enjoy.
+# sklearn version is obsolete.
 run
 `make-AI-skl.py` this will create a base AI then run